Harshini-Nxtwave/fifo-verse-explorer-10/sounds/README.md

 - For **enqueue**: Use a simple, crisp click sound (less than 5 seconds)
 - For **dequeue**: Use a different sound like a pop or soft click (less than 5 seconds)

 Keep the sounds short and subtle to avoid distracting from the user experience.
-The current implementation uses sounds that are less than 1 second in length, which is ideal for UI interactions.
+Simple click sounds that are less than 5 seconds in length are ideal for UI interactions.